Tyaap/ASRT_Ghost_Selector/README.md

 # How to install:

-Open the zip file and extract the two files to somewhere on your computer.
-The files do not need to be placed in a specific directory.
+Open the zip file and extract the "Ghost Selector" folder to somewhere on your computer.
+The folder can be placed anywhere you like.

 # How to use:
 1. Start the game, then open the EXE file.